noiseprotocol/noise_spec/noise.md

       <- e, dhee

 Pre-messages are shown as descriptors prior to the delimiter "\-\-\-\-\-\-".
-These are virtual messages that indicate an exchange of public keys prior to the handshake
+These indicate an exchange of public keys was somehow performed prior to the handshake, so these key pairs and public keys should be inputs to `Initialize()`.
+After `Initialize()` is called, `MixHash()` is called on any pre-message static public keys in the order they are listed.

 The following pattern describes a handshake where the initiator has pre-knowledge of the responder's static public key, and performs a DH with the